0x85C/suckless/README.md

 # Suckless programs
 ## With patches and 0x85c's customizations

 These are [suckless](https://suckless.org/) programs with my selection of patches applied.
 As patches sometimes don't work with newer versions, or when multiple patches are applied, I have resolved all conflicts here so all patch files can be applied in the order they are listed here.
-Either `make clean all` the programs, or directly apply the patches yourself from the upstream suckless repo, using the same version of suckless programs I have used.
+Either `make clean all` the programs, or directly apply the patches from the upstream suckless repos, using the same version of suckless programs I have used.

-List of suckless programs used:
+List of suckless programs here:

   - dmenu
   - st